Closing Documents for Buyers: 15 Closing Documents to Bring, See, Sign

 Here you are, at the precipice of getting the keys to your new home and starting a new chapter in life.
 But before you can start loading the moving van, you’ve got to make it through closing day.

-You’re going to be reviewing and signing a lot of documents, and while it may be overwhelming thinking about the stacks of papers you’re going to see and sign, just remember that this is the very last step!
+You’re going to review and sign a lot of documents, and while it may be overwhelming thinking about the stacks of papers you’re going to see and sign, just remember that this is the very last step!

 Make sure you have all of the required closing documents for buyers all ready to go because you don’t want anything to cause a delay on your big (closing) day.